Master's Programme in Bioinformatics – Biology Background

 Year 1

-In the first semester, students with a biology background will take courses in programming, statistics and database techniques.
-At the same time, all students in the programme will also take the course Introduction to Bioinformatics, which presents important concepts and methods within bioinformatics.
+In the first semester, as a student with a biology background, you will take courses in programming, statistics and database techniques.
+In parallel, you will, together with all students in the programme, take the course Introduction to Bioinformatics, which presents important concepts and methods within bioinformatics.

 The second semester includes courses such as Genome Analysis, Molecular Evolution, Knowledge-Based Systems in Bioinformatics, Statistical Inference for Technological Applications and Big Data in Life Sciences.